Guide for Authors

 Arabic Summary

 An Arabic summary of the English abstract should be included at the end of the manuscript.
 The Arabic summary should match all the information and details highlighted in the English abstract.
-The count of Arabic summary words are not included in the total count of the manuscript.
+The count of Arabic summary words is not included in the total count of the manuscript.

 Abbreviations, Symbols and Nomenclature

-All specifications must be stated according to the S.I. system.
-Concentrations of chemical solutions are to be given in mol/l.
+• All specifications must be stated according to the S.I. system.
+Concentration of chemical solutions are to be given in mol/l.
 All other concentrations should be given in % (volume or weight).
 Any abbreviations of chemical, biological, medical or other terms should only be employed when it is certain that they are internationally known.
 The full name must be stated in brackets when the abbreviation is first used.

-All biological, medical, chemical or other terms should be used according to the most recent recommendations of the respective international nomenclature.
-Enzymes should be given in I.U.
+• All biological, medical, chemical or other terms should be used according to the most recent recommendations of the respective international nomenclature.
+Enzymes should be provided in I.U.
 (International Units), according to Enzyme Nomenclature (Elsevier Publishing Co., 1965).
 In the case of commercially obtained substances or reagents, when they are first mentioned in the text, the name and address of the manufacturer or supplier should be given as a footnote.
 Products (preparations etc.) with a registered trademark should be marked with.

-Bacterial names should be in accordance with the latest edition of Bergey's Manual of Determinative Bacteriology (The Williams and Wilkins Co., Baltimore).
+• Bacterial names should be in accordance with the latest edition of Bergey's Manual of Determinative Bacteriology (The Williams and Wilkins Co., Baltimore).
 Viruses are to be given the classification and names recommended by the International Committee on the Nomenclature of Viruses.

-Names of micro-organisms and zoological names should be in italics in the manuscript.
+• Names of micro-organisms and zoological names should be in italics in the manuscript.

 Tables